 The Curriculum Library details all the competencies and assessments that you are required to demonstrate and undertake in your workplace for STP.external

 What modules do I have to take?

 In every specialty, the core modules are compulsory.
-In many specialties all the rotation and specialist modules are fixed and compulsory.
+In most specialties all the rotation and specialist modules are fixed and compulsory.
 In some there are sets of modules that can be chosen from.
 Where this is the case, you must agree with your Training Officer which modules you will be required to follow in order to meet the specific workforce need for your post.